WilsontheWolf/iiow-editor/README.md

 A save file viewer for [IIslands of WAR](https://jwiggs.itch.io/iislands-of-war)

 # Features:
-- compatible with all saves v5 up
+- compatible with all saves v5 up!
-- view an island preview ~~(this needs to be manually updated as of right now)~~ (as long as jwiggs doesn't change anything this will work with new version!)
+- view an island preview ~~(this needs to be manually updated as of right now)~~ (As long as Jwiggs doesn't change anything this will work with new versions!)

 # Todo:
 - modify saves
 - preview saved islands
+- easy sharing

 # How Do I Install It
 You can download the latest built version in the [releases](https://github.com/WilsontheWolf/iiow-editor/releases) section.